GiuliaFreulon/to-do-list/README.md

 ## Installation and Usage

-To view the tribute page locally, follow these steps:
+To view this project locally, follow these steps:

 1. Download this repository
 2. Open the index.html file in your preferred web browser